• Skip to main content

 no. When you have a clear perspective on your life’s intentions — your life

-and life purpose — it becomes easier to turn down offers than don’t
+vision and life purpose — it becomes easier to turn down offers than don’t

 align with the life you want to live.